Chart Color Schemes

 Infrastructure

-Berwick - South East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Berwick - South East has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects that may impact this region.
-Notable ones are Beaconsfield Primary School Modernisation, Berwick Waters, Arena Berwick (Stage 3 Expansion), and Olio Residential Development.
-The following list details those most likely to be relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 14 projects that are likely to impact the area.
+Notable projects include Beaconsfield Primary School Modernisation, Berwick Waters, Arena Berwick (Stage 3 Expansion), and Olio Residential Development.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.